ZosiaZamoyska/ZosiaZamoyska/README.md

 In my free time, I love to crochet and do puzzles. 🧩

-👀 To see more of my projects and research (or my crochet pieces) check out my portfolio website: https://zosia-hci.github.io/
+👀 To see more of my projects and research (or my crochet pieces) check out my [portfolio website](https://zosia-hci.github.io/)

 📫 To reach me (to talk about anything), e-mail at: zofia.marciniak at kaist.ac.kr